 Press the lightning bolt button opposite the power button.
 When all three dots in the middle of the two buttons are lit, your light is ready to go!

-A Luci can last up to 18 hours, but it really depends on the model and the brightness setting you're using.
+A Luci can last up to 24 hours (and we've heard stories of it lasting longer!), but it really depends on the model and the brightness setting you're using.
 For more info, go the page of the Luci you bought and choose the tab marked “specs.”
 Visit the shop page.

 If you fully charge and then use up the entire battery every day, you'll get about 1-2 years of use out of just one Luci.
 For the more occasional user, a Luci light can last up to 7 years!

 After you’ve used your light, and you don’t expect to be using it on a regular basis, there’s no harm in charging it all the way and then storing it away.
 A Luci light will retain 95% of its charge for each month it's in storage.
 In other words, if you were to stow it away on January 1, you'd still have more than half the charge come October!